 I’ve completed a challenge – what do I do now?

 If you’ve already finished – well done!
 All you need to do now is send your sponsorship money to us so we can put it towards helping our wonderful horses.
-We can of course receive money over the phone or by post, but if you’d prefer to transfer it online, you can do so quickly and securely through our JustGiving page.
+We can of course receive money over the phone or by post.
+If you’d prefer to transfer it online, you can do so quickly and securely through our JustGiving page.

-If you’d like to feature your fundraising events on our website and social media, please contact our Press Officer on firstname.lastname@example.org She can have a chat to you about promoting your challenge in local newspapers as well.
+If you’d like to feature your fundraising events on our website and social media, please contact our Press Officer Jo Walmsley at firstname.lastname@example.org.
+She can have a chat to you about promoting your challenge in local newspapers.

 We look forward to hearing from you soon and thank you all for your sterling efforts.

 - Adoptions offer a great way for people to get involved in the Sanctuary’s work and make the perfect gift for anyone mad about horses.